Unified Multi-Domain Graph Pre-training for Homogeneous and Heterogeneous Graphs via Domain-Specific Expert Encoding: Method

 \subsection{Unified Multi-View Graph Construction}

-Unified Multi-View Graph Construction is to reformulate graphs from different domains into a common graph form, abstracting away incompatible semantics in node features and network topologies.
-Importantly, this module is entirely training-free: rather than learning complex transformations, it provides a unified input for GNN encoders.
+Unified Multi-View Graph Construction reformulates graphs from different domains into a common graph form, abstracting away incompatible semantics in node features and network topologies.
+Importantly, it is entirely training-free: rather than learning complex transformations, it provides a unified input for GNN encoders.

 In a homogeneous graph, all nodes and edges share the same types.
 To capture diverse structural patterns, we generate multiple graph views via topology-level data augmentation.
 Specifically, we adopt edge dropping~\cite{graphCL} to construct an augmented edge set, i.e.,